SelvaKarthik01/Medical-Chatbot-RAG/README.md

 <img width="704" height="659" alt="image" src="https://github.com/user-attachments/assets/ff7e0f1e-9a93-47f3-a704-4448523e6c7c" />

+*Note: Please Download the Knowledge Base -> and save this pdf in your data directory.(I couldn't upload it coz of its size being Huge.
+You can even download whatever pdf you want and save it ;)
 ## 🌟 Features

 - **RAG Architecture**: Combines retrieval from medical documents with generative AI